Start with the evidence file, not the law library

 Article 26 evidence map

-Article 26 evidence should convert deployer obligations into records that can be checked.
-The table below is an operational map, not a legal determination.
+Article 26 evidence should turn deployer duties into records someone can check.
+This table is an operational map, not a legal conclusion.

 | Article 26 area | Evidence artifact | Common gap |